Meditation: Christianity

-On April 28, 2021, Pope Francis, in an address to the General Audience, said that meditation is a need for everyone.
-He noted that the term "meditation" has had many meanings throughout history, and that "the ancients used to say that the organ of prayer is the heart."
+On 28 April 2021, Pope Francis, in an address to the General Audience, said that meditation is a need for everyone.
+He stated that the term "meditation" has had many meanings throughout history, and that "the ancients used to say that the organ of prayer is the heart."

 In Catholic Christianity, the Rosary is a devotion for the meditation of the mysteries of Jesus and Mary.
-“The gentle repetition of its prayers makes it an excellent means to moving into deeper meditation.
-It gives us an opportunity to open ourselves to God’s word, to refine our interior gaze by turning our minds to the life of Christ.
+"The gentle repetition of its prayers makes it an excellent means to moving into deeper meditation.
+It gives us an opportunity to open ourselves to God's word, to refine our interior gaze by turning our minds to the life of Christ.
 The first principle is that meditation is learned through practice.
 Many people who practice rosary meditation begin very simply and gradually develop a more sophisticated meditation.
 The meditator learns to hear an interior voice, the voice of God.
 Similarly, the chotki of the Eastern Orthodox denomination, the Wreath of Christ of the Lutheran faith, and the Anglican prayer beads of the Episcopalian tradition are used for Christian prayer and meditation.

 According to Edmund P. Clowney, Christian meditation contrasts with Eastern forms of meditation as radically as the portrayal of God the Father in the Bible contrasts with depictions of Krishna or Brahman in Indian teachings.
 Unlike some Eastern styles, most styles of Christian meditation do not rely on the repeated use of mantras, and yet are also intended to stimulate thought and deepen meaning.
 Christian meditation aims to heighten the personal relationship based on the love of God that marks Christian communion.
 In Aspects of Christian meditation, the Catholic Church warned of potential incompatibilities in mixing Christian and Eastern styles of meditation.
 In 2003, in A Christian reflection on the New Age the Vatican announced that the "Church avoids any concept that is close to those of the New Age".